-In the event of a reorganization event, as defined in the 2007 Plan, our board shall take any one or more of the following actions as to all or any outstanding
+In the event of a reorganization event, as defined in the 2007 Plan, our board shall take any one or more of the following actions as to all or any outstanding awards on such terms as the board determines:

-- upon written notice to a participant, provide that all of the participant's unexercised awards shall become exercisable in full and will terminate immediately prior to the consummation of such reorganization event, unless exercised by the participant within a specified period following the date of such notice; - provide that all outstanding awards shall become realizable or deliverable, or restrictions applicable to an award shall lapse, in whole or in part, prior to or upon such reorganization event; - in the event of a reorganization event pursuant to which holders of shares of our common stock will receive a cash payment for each share surrendered in the reorganization event, which we refer to as the acquisition price, make or provide for a cash payment to the participants with respect to each award held by a participant equal to (a) the acquisition price times the number of shares of our common stock subject to the participant's awards (to the extent the exercise price of such awards does not exceed the acquisition price) minus (b) the aggregate exercise price of all such outstanding awards, in exchange for the termination of such options or other awards;
+- provide that all outstanding awards shall be assumed, or substantially equivalent awards shall be substituted, by the acquiring or succeeding corporation (or an affiliate thereof); - upon written notice to a participant, provide that all of the participant's unexercised awards shall become exercisable in full and will terminate immediately prior to the consummation of such reorganization event, unless exercised by the participant within a specified period following the date of such notice; - provide that all outstanding awards shall become realizable or deliverable, or restrictions applicable to an award shall lapse, in whole or in part, prior to or upon such reorganization event; - in the event of a reorganization event pursuant to which holders of shares of our common stock will receive a cash payment for each share surrendered in the reorganization event, which we refer to as the acquisition price, make or provide for a cash payment to the participants with respect to each award held by a participant equal to (a) the acquisition price times the number of shares of our common stock subject to the participant's awards (to the extent the exercise price of such awards does not exceed the acquisition price) minus (b) the aggregate exercise price of all such outstanding awards, in exchange for the termination of such options or other awards;

-- in connection with a liquidation or dissolution, provide that awards shall convert into the right to receive liquidation proceeds (if applicable, net of the exercise price thereof); and - · provide for any combination of the foregoing.
+- in connection with a liquidation or dissolution, provide that awards shall convert into the right to receive liquidation proceeds (if applicable, net of the exercise price thereof); and - provide for any combination of the foregoing.

-As of May 31, 2014, there were options to purchase an aggregate of 17,111,343 shares of common stock outstanding under the 2007 Plan at a weighted average exercise price of \$0.27 per share, and an aggregate of 1,800,811 shares of common stock had been issued upon the exercise of options granted under the 2007 Plan.
-As of May 31, 2014, there were 459,555 shares of common stock reserved for future issuance under the 2007 Plan.
+As of July 31, 2014, there were options to purchase an aggregate of 17,111,343 shares of common stock outstanding under the 2007 Plan at a weighted average exercise price of \$0.27 per share, and an aggregate of 1,800,811 shares of common stock had been issued upon the exercise of options granted under the 2007 Plan.
+As of July 31, 2014, there were 459,555 shares of common stock reserved for future issuance under the 2007 Plan.
 On and after the effective date of the 2014 Stock Incentive Plan described below, which we refer to as the 2014 Plan, we will grant no further stock options or other awards under the 2007 Plan.